plone/plone.testing/README.txt

     The ``zopeApp()`` context manager will open a new connection to the Zope application root, accessible here as ``app``.
-Provided the code within the ``with`` block does not raise an exception, the transaction will be committed and the database closed properly upon existing the block.
+Provided the code within the ``with`` block does not raise an exception, the transaction will be committed and the database closed properly upon exiting the block.

 Functional testing
 ~~~~~~~~~~~~~~~~~~